jdinh-782/NBA-Scoreboard-and-News/README.md

 # NBA-Scoreboard-and-News
 A website that displays NBA scores and a few of the top news that are circulating in the NBA world.
-This program was written with HTML, CSS and JavaScript with the help of the unofficial ESPN API.
+This program was written with HTML, CSS and JavaScript all while utilizing data from the unofficial ESPN API.